 ・Urban-Rural and Socioeconomic Gap: The growing divide in "AI awareness and discernment abilities" between students from different backgrounds will further widen the gap in their life opportunities.

-The "AI Literacy for All" initiative aims to reach one-third of schools, 300,000 elementary and middle school students, and over half of the students in remote areas in Taiwan within three years.
+The "AI Literacy for All" project is moving steadily toward its goal.
+Within 3 years, we aim to reach one-third of schools in Taiwan, empowering 300,000 elementary and middle school students and ensuring that over 50% of students in remote areas have access to these resources.

 | ![]() |